 Invest in reliable software tools to use for storing and distributing files regardless of the size of your business.
-For larger companies, however, hiring a team of trustworthy IT experts to implement these security measures is a must.
+For larger companies, however, hiring a team of trustworthy IT experts to implement these security measures is a must to avoid data breaches.
 It goes without saying that you should have these IT experts sign an NDA as well.

 5. Avoid joint ownership

 Intellectual property may be developed and created by more than one person, as in the case of a company that has its research and development team.
-Joint IP ownership, on the other hand, grants the control of the copyright, trademark or patent to more than one party.
+Joint IP ownership, on the other hand, grants control of the copyright, trademark, or patent to more than one party.